SKC School Handbook

 Extracurricular and Noon Hour Programs Available in Phys.
 Ed.

 Students are permitted to stay after school for different sports at certain times of the year, if they wish.
-Notices will be sent out indicating the time, activity, and grade level.
+Notices will be sent out indicating the time, activity, and grade level and risk forms will need to be completed by parents/guardians for sporting activities.

 Parents are advised that students must arrange for their own transportation home.
 It would be very helpful to us, since students know ahead of time about school activities, that they arrange for their drives prior to the day on which they stay after school.